Skip to content

 Minute 10: turn on reminders

-In “Notifications”, make sure these are active:
+In “Email settings”, make sure these are enabled:

 What to leave for later